elijahc/cugammadex/docs/r/nora.md

 - The IP addresses for the data ports on the booms in the HVC expire if not used after 30 days.
 This means that if you are doing an anesthetic in a room that we don’t use often (like cath lab 5 or cath lab 6) there will not be internet access without a call to the computer help desk.
 This is primarily an issue for interventional cardiology.
 IF you see that you are scheduled to do a case in an infrequently used room, such as cath lab 5 or cath lab 6, please reach out ahead of time to the nurses in that area and ask that the data port be issued a new IP address.
 Interventional Cardiology will try to be pro-active with this, but please do your part by helping folks remember or make the call yourself.
 ### Supplies:
 - The anesthesia equipment room is next to procedure room 1, it is room #3365 (the code to get in is the room number).
 It should have things like a CMAC, level 1, etc. There are other random anesthesia goodies on a shelf in the back left corner (circuits, tubes, etc.…).
-### Positioning:
-- Currently the HVC does not have equipment for prone positioning.
-Some providers make do with blanket rolls if the case is going to be short.
-Some providers borrow gel roles from the main OR.
-The HVC is in the process of finding radiolucent gel rolls to purchase.
-We DO have yellow foam!
-Some IR beds are equipped with a pull out at the head that allows some neutralization of the C-spine when the patient is in a prone view, as well as a place to rest the arms in a superman position.
-### Blood:
-- Blood bank will also send things to the HVC work area tube station, #645.
-### Post-procedure:
-- Non-ICU patients typically go to the HVC pre/post area (CPPR), treat this like PACU.
-All ICU patients will return to their ICU bed post-procedure.
-RNs will still bring them to the procedure room; however, you will transport them back.

-## Case cookbook